 In accordance with the Refund of Student Charges policy (see Catalog), withdrawal from the University after the start of the semester may subject the student to tuition and fee liability.
 Students are encouraged to discuss the financial implications of their withdrawal with the Financial Aid Office and Student Financial Services prior making the decision to withdraw.

 Personal Check: A student whose check is returned from the bank unpaid may be required to pay with certified funds in the future.

 American Express, Visa, MasterCard and Discover: Credit card payments may only be made through our Student Accounts and Billing website.
 Payment will be accepted on the student's account up to the credit limit of the cardholder and may not exceed the amount due.

 Any payment not honored by the student’s bank will result in a $50 returned payment fee.

-The College will pursue any and all collection efforts and practices including, but not limited to, referring the account to collection agencies and/or attorneys and reporting to credit bureaus.
+The University will pursue any and all collection efforts and practices including, but not limited to, referring the account to collection agencies and/or attorneys and reporting to credit bureaus.
 The student is responsible for all additional collection charges associated with the collection of the debt, including, but not limited to, collection agency fees, reasonable attorney’s fees, court costs, and all other charges allowed by law.